ahuacate/pve-host/README.md

 PVE hosts can be any x86 hardware with a few conditions.
 The hardware should have Intel NIC devices (clones seem to be okay too).
 And only use enterprise grade SSD drives when creating ZFS Cache disks.

-In this guide you have the option to configure a PVE host which also serves as a backend ZFS file server with optional SSD cache.
+In this guide, you have the option to configure a PVE host which also serves as a backend ZFS file server with an optional SSD cache.
 PVE has inbuilt ZFS to create Raid-Z storage tanks featuring as many disks as you like.
 You can read about our containerized NAS solutions [here](https://github.com/ahuacate/pve-nas) which uses a PVE Ubuntu CT as the frontend.

 When configuring a PVE host hardware with 3x or more Intel ethernet NICs the User has the option to ready the PVE host networking for a pfSense VM.
-With pfSense you can install OpenVPN Gateways, HAProxy servers and more using multiple NICs and VLANs.
+With pfSense you can install OpenVPN Gateways, HAProxy servers, and more using multiple NICs and VLANs.
 Our pfSense setup requires L2/L3 switches and VLANs and host hardware installed with 3x or more Intel ethernet NICs.

 Secondary PVE hosts in general need only a 1x ethernet NIC.
-A minimum of two secondary PVE hosts is needed to form a quorum in the event a PVE host fails.
-Note: The downside is when your primary PVE host goes offline then your PfSense services (i.e. OpenVPN, HAProxy) are also offline.
+A minimum of two secondary PVE hosts is required to form a quorum in the event a PVE host fails.
+Note: The downside is when your primary PVE host goes offline your PfSense services (i.e. OpenVPN, HAProxy) are also offline.

-Your PVE host hardware specifications are determined by your mainboard type.
+Your PVE host hardware specifications will be determined by your mainboard type.

 **Primary Host Build - Type A** - Could serve as your PVE ZFS File Server (NAS)
 *  Quality Mainboard Hardware